transonit/PywapVideo/README.md

 python auto-split-swap-trailer.py
 ```

-The program will automatically split and swap videos.
+The program will automatically split and swap video.